 Do you have tooth pain?
 When it comes to your dental health, things are often more than they seem at first glance.
 For instance, what seems like a minor tooth stain might actually be signs of internal tooth infection.
 Likewise, what seems like nothing more than minor toothache could actually be a sign of something… Read more »

 Symptoms of broken tooth are sometimes difficult to distinguish from symptoms of other dental health issues.
 For instance, like bruxism or TMJ disorder, cracked tooth syndrome causes sensitivity to extreme temperatures.
 For example, eating ice cream, or drinking hot coffee may produce an aching sensation in your teeth.
 In severe cases, breathing hot or cold… Read more »

 What helps a toothache when you don’t have a dentist?
 They usually develop when it is least expected, and when it strikes, it strikes!
 It may even go away for a period of time before it strikes again.
-What do you do when severe pain occurs?
-Is there some way to relieve it on your own… Read more »
+What do you do to get rid of a toothache?
+Is there some way to relieve it on… Read more »

 Are you concerned that the minimal discomfort you have been feeling, could be due to an undiagnosed dental issue like a cavity?
 If so, you may already be having difficulty chewing comfortably.
 Over time, that minor toothache can worsen to the point of extensive pain, if unaddressed, that is.
 The good news is that modern… Read more »

 There are many types of toothaches with many causes.
 If you pinch your tooth, it wouldn’t hurt like pinching your arm does.
 Good thing, too, considering how much pressure your teeth experience every day.
 The reason for their insensitivity lies in the composition of your teeth, which includes a thin, but super-resilient layer of mineral… Read more »